-Tools and resources for commissioners of HIV, sexual and reproductive health services to help plan and commission services.
+Tools and resources for commissioners of HIV, sexual and reproductive health services to help plan and commission regional and local services.

 Sexual and reproductive health is not just about preventing disease or infection.
 It also means promoting good sexual health in a wider context, including relationships, sexuality and sexual rights.

 Sexual health services are commissioned at a local level to meet the needs of the local population, including provision of information, advice and support on a range of issues, such as sexually transmitted infections (STIs), contraception, relationships and unplanned pregnancy.

 Local authorities commission comprehensive open access sexual health services (including free STI testing and treatment, notification of sexual partners of infected persons and free provision of contraception).
 Some specialised services are directly commissioned by integrated care systems (ICSs), and at the national level by NHS England.

 - comprehensive sexual health services including most contraceptive services and all prescribing costs, but excluding GP additionally-provided contraception